 Signmaking Hardware – The nuts and bolts

 Personal Computer: The first thing you need is a personal computer.
-You’ll want to get one with a DVD-ROM drive because our software packages come with a quick start DVD that helps you get your software and cutter setup quickly and easily; as long as you can view it.
-It won’t play in a standard CD-ROM drive.
+Today’s sign software is in the ‘Cloud’, so you’ll need internet access; broadband if possible.
 You’ll want enough processing power and RAM to run the software efficiently so look for a PC with a 2.0 GHz processor or better, 2 GB of RAM, and 4 GB of open space on your primary hard drive.
 4GB of RAM is recommended.
 Your monitor should have a minimum screen resolution of 1152 x 854 and be capable of 16-bit color.
 Those are pretty easy targets to meet these days so you don’t need a state of the art computer.

 Signmaking Software – The Secret Ingredient

 “Starter” Package Perils: Most people entering the sign market either as a vocation or hobby spend so much time deciding on which cutter to buy that they give little thought to the software purchase.
 This is a mistake.
-Whether you’re making inspirational wall words or commercial banners, choosing the right software can mean the difference between fulfillment and frustration.
+Whether you’re making inspirational wall decor or commercial banners, choosing the right software can mean the difference between fulfillment and frustration.
 This is because the difference between good graphics and great graphics is often in the design.
 The design tools are in the software, not the cutter.
 Choose wisely.
 Click here to view a summary of the various design tools found in our four levels of LXi Software.

 Some companies offer trial or temporary software that has to be renewed every month or year.
-Or cracked and pirated software that could contain virus’ and malware.
+Or cracked and pirated software that could contain viruses and malware.
 Avoid this like the plague it is.
 You need real, professional signmaking software with the features you need to be successful.

 Use your own software?
 Many people come to the vinyl graphics game with other software applications they’d like to use.
 The most common of these are CorelDRAW, Illustrator, and PhotoShop.
 Some of these applications will work.
 Others won’t.

-So the first thing you need is vinyl.
+So of course the first thing you need is vinyl.
 It would take volumes to bring you up to speed on the myriad varieties of adhesive backed vinyl products available.
 Suffice to say there are lots of choices.
 But you’ll find they fall into three categories; calendared, cast, and specialty vinyls.
 For a primer on the difference between cast and calendared vinyl, check out our Cast and Calendared Vinyl Primer.
 Whatever you choose, they’ll go through the same basic process of being fed through the cutter and ‘kiss cut’.

 Once the weeding‘s done, you’ll have a design that’s ready to apply to your intended substrate, but it’s still on the release liner.
 How to get it to the wall, floor, sign blank or banner?
 For this you’ll need some transfer tape (also known as app tape).

 As its name implies, transfer tape is used to transfer the weeded vinyl letters to the substrate.
 You carefully lay a sheet of tape on the vinyl and press it down with a squeegee.
 At this point, we refer to the graphic as having been pre-masked.
 If you’re selling graphics online, you can ship this pre-masked item to the customer so they can transfer it to the substrate of their choice.
 For this kind of DIY graphic, you’ll want to choose a tape that stays flat so it still looks professional when it reaches your customer.
 Otherwise, the edges will begin to curl up and collect dust which is not a good presentation.

 Tapes with a layflat formula are best for these applications and are generally easier to apply smoothly.
-These include R-Tape Conform, Clear Conform, and Main Tape’s PerfecTear Plus and Preview Plus application tapes.
+These include R-Tape Conform, EnduraMASK PerfecTear LayFlat, and Main Tape’s PerfecTear Plus and Preview Plus application tapes.
 If you’re applying the graphic yourself, it’s time to complete the transfer.
 This is done by peeling the tape up away from the liner.
 The letters will come along for the ride.
 If they’re difficult to transfer, you’ll need to use a high tack tape or modify your process a bit.
 Click here for transfer tips.
 With the pre-masked graphic stuck to the application tape, it’s time to transfer it to the substrate.

 Application Fluid: This can be done one of two ways, referred to as “wet” or “dry” applications.
 Generally, it’s best to do it dry, meaning without any lubrication.
 The issue here is proper placement.
 If you’re using an intermediate or premium vinyl, you should be able to place it lightly on the substrate and pick it up to reposition it until it’s juuuust right.
 Then use your trusty squeegee to apply firm pressure on the tape, which activates the vinyl’s adhesive and bonds it to the substrate.
 Then you peel the tape and voila!
 You’ve just installed a stunning new vinyl graphic.

 Support Resources etc: We should probably talk about clip art and safety rulers, but that’s more than enough to get you started.
 If you take a trip through the warehouse with a big ole virtual shopping cart, you’ll have just about everything you need to turn your ideas into nifty signs and decals.
 For a little extra help in figuring it all out, check out our Basic Vinyl Graphics DVD, which is chock full of demonstrations and tips.
 You can buy one for $59.95, or stream it at no charge at SignWarehouse TV.
 You’ll also find lots of helpful hints on here on our Blog and our Tech Support Blog.